Table of Contents

 - ) I want to improve the grade in some of my past courses but I have already graduated from the Department of Electrical, Computer, and Biomedical Engineering.
 Is it possible for me to come back and do this?

 - NO. Once you graduate, your transcript will be frozen with the grades and CGPA that you earned at the time of graduation, and you cease to be a student.
 Your status is "general public" after graduation, and you are not permitted to take any day-time program courses at Ryerson University.

 - ) I want to improve the grade in some of my past courses and I am currently able to apply to graduate.
 What should I do?

 - If you wish to upgrade past courses you must remain a student after you complete 4th year.
 So you will have to delay applying for graduation until you complete all the upgrades that you want.
 NOTE: You cannot come back to upgrade courses after you have graduated (see FAQ #39).

 - ) Who do I speak to in the Department for issues/questions/advice?

-- If you don’t find your question listed above, then please go to the front office of the Department of Electrical & Computer Engineering at ENG 478.
+- If you don’t find your question listed above, then please go to the front office of the Department of Electrical, Computer, and Biomedical Engineering at ENG 478.
 The admins at the front desk will be able to provide any further help and/or direct you to the correct person or Ryerson office.
 Some issues and questions, (e.g., course advice, course selection, program changes, overall advice, etc.), can be directed to the Program Director of your respective program.
 For student issues (e.g., academic standing, probation, appeals), the Associate Chair for Student Affairs should be contacted.
 For all graduate school enquiries, contact the Associate Chair for Graduate Studies.
-The current Departmental Administration can always be found on our departmental website at the following page: www.ee.ryerson.ca/people/governance.html.
+The current Departmental Administration can always be found on our departmental website at the following page: www.ecb.ryerson.ca/people/governance.html.